Thomas W. Luce III

-Thomas W. Luce, III (Tom Luce) is an American lawyer, government official, non-profit executive, and former advisor to H. Ross Perot.
+Thomas W. Luce III is an American lawyer, government official, non-profit executive, and former advisor to H. Ross Perot.
 He is CEO of Biotech Initiatives at Lyda Hill Philanthropies.

 Early life and education

-Thomas W. Luce, III was born in Dallas Texas where he was raised by a single mother.
+Thomas W. Luce III was born in Dallas, Texas, where he was raised by a single mother.
 He attended public schools in Highland Park Independent School District.

 He received an athletic scholarship to Virginia Military Institute but transferred to Southern Methodist University where he earned a B.B.A. in 1962 and a J.D. from the Dedman School of Law in 1966.

+Spirit of Texas

+In 1982, Ross Perot Jr. and co-pilot Jay Coburn completed the first round-the-world flight in a helicopter, the Spirit of Texas.
+Tom Luce helped facilitate the achievement by arranging for a container ship to carry a shipping container filled with jet fuel into the middle of the Pacific Ocean to serve as a refueling station.

-Purchase of the Magna Carta
+Purchase of Magna Carta

-In 1984, Tom Luce handled negotiations for a purchase of a 700-year-old copy of the Magna Carta by Ross Perot.
+In 1984, Luce handled negotiations for a purchase of a 700-year-old copy of Magna Carta by Ross Perot.
 He brought the document to the United States wrapped in brown shipping paper and stowed in the coat closet across from his seat on a commercial American Airlines flight.

-Political Activities
+Political activities

-1990 Texas Gubernatorial Race
+1990 Texas gubernatorial race

 Luce ran for Governor of Texas as one of several Republicans looking to succeed outgoing Governor Bill Clements.
-He placed third in the Republican Primary with 115,835 votes.
+He placed third in the Republican primary with 115,835 votes.

-H. Ross Perot Presidential Campaign
+H. Ross Perot presidential campaign

 A long-time advisor to Perot, Luce was the chairman of his campaign for President of the United States in 1992.

-Public Service
+Public service

-George W. Bush Administration
+George W. Bush administration

-President Bush nominated Tom Luce to the position of assistant secretary for the Office of Planning, Evaluation and Policy Development at the U.S. Department of Education on May 20, 2005, and the U.S. Senate confirmed his appointment to this position on July 1, 2005.
+President Bush nominated Luce to the position of assistant secretary for the Office of Planning, Evaluation and Policy Development at the U.S. Department of Education on May 20, 2005, and the U.S. Senate confirmed his appointment to this position on July 1, 2005.